rsdlt/rsdlt.github.io/_posts/2022-09-28-rust-sycamore-trunk-wasm-iterators-vigenere-cipher.md

 > Check the [demo] and the [GitHub] repo.

+> **Edit:** Since the original post some readers brought to my attention a bug that yielded incorrect decoding.
+This is now fixed in release [v0.1.2].
+Thanks to [Martin Kavík] and others for letting me know.
+I also added support to properly display multiple continuous space and new line chars in the decoded text in [v0.1.3].
+You can check the details in the [updates below].
+{: .prompt-info }

 Some days ago I came across Tim McNamara's [Rust Code Challenges], a great course by the way, where the final challenge is to develop a [Vigenère cipher], which according to Wikipedia resisted all attempts to break it for 310 years.

 After completing Tim's challenge, I thought that deploying a real-time Vigenére cipher on the Web, and without touching a single line of [JavaScript] code would be a fun project.